HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/people_service_search_v2_integration.md

 ## Overview

-The People Service now integrates with [Search V2](../../../../build_sites/search_v2/index.md) to enhance user discoverability and search performance.
+You can integrate People Service with [Search V2](../../../../build_sites/search_v2/index.md) to enhance user discoverability and search performance.
 This integration provides efficient access to user profile data with real-time update synchronization.

 ## Key features